19kmunz/a3-persistence/README.md

 ![Image of Pet Gallery Page](https://i.imgur.com/R2tJuxd.png)

 **Challenges**
-The first challenge I faced was covnerting my non express server to an express server.
+The first challenge I faced was converting my non express server to an express server.
 Particularily, the get and post requests.
 Previously, I had not need to include "headers:{ "Content-Type": "application/json" }," so silent falling request drove me a little insane for a while.
 My next real challenge was working with cookies.
 I have never had to use them before and it took a while to adjust.
 It took a while to figure out my default pet data insert statements werent working because i was wrapping an ObjectId object in another ObjectId.
 Once those kinks were worked out, I reformatted my code and suddenly nothing seemed to work!
 Turns out the browser I am using, Opera, suddenly decided I was saving cookies too often on one site.
 Once I switched over to Edge for live testing (and repaired all my debug "fixes"), cookeis were back up an running!

 **Authentication**